zmovane/onescription/README.md

 - Utility

   - [x] inscription bot
-  - [x] can be integrated into web applications
+  - [x] can be integrated into web application

 - Supported chains